Tournament Of Champions

 Who Can Attend?

-All three scholars on each Tournament of Champions team must have qualified at a 2021/2022 Global Round, and each team must have at least two scholars who qualified as teammates.
+All three scholars on each Tournament of Champions team must have qualified at a 2025 Global Round (or the 2024 Dubai Holiday Special Global Round), and each team must have at least two scholars who qualified as teammates.
 The third scholar on a team may be a substitute who also qualified at a Global Round but whose teammates are not participating.

 What to Expect?